eric-w-hart/resume/README.md

 ## PROFESSIONAL SUMMARY:
 A motivated and passionate individual with an advanced education, 30+ years of technology and security experience and a long list of quality skills and accomplishments.
+I bring strategic planning, threat assessment/threat modeling and a rich background across several industries to any organization.

 ## SKILLS SUMMARY:

-•	Cloud Security Alliance (President Triangle Chapter)
+•	Cloud Security Alliance (Founder/Former President Triangle Chapter)
+•	SANS GSEC certified
 •	SAST, DAST, IAST, SCA tools and remediation
 •	NIST and OWASP Top 10 standards
 •	Systems and Solutions Architecture